 We know how hard it can be to start a budget, stay on budget, or stick with your budget.
-So, below, you will find 50 simple budgeting tips to help you make the most out of your money.
+So, below, you will find 50 simple personal budgeting tips to help you improve your finances.

 As a beginner, budgeting can be overwhelming.
 You are not just forming a new habit, you are adopting a new way of life.
 But, if you understand how to make budgeting work to your advantage, you will be much more likely to stick with it.